thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 in Rails:

 > When the user views a form to create, update, or destroy a resource, the Rails
-> app  would create a random `authenticity_token`, store this token in the
+> app would create a random "authenticity_token," store this token in the
 > session, and place it in a hidden field in the form.
 When the user submits the
-> form, Rails would look for the `authenticity_token`, compare it to the one
+> form, Rails would look for the "authenticity_token," compare it to the one
 > stored in the session, and if they match the request is allowed to continue.

 Why this happens:

-> Since the authenticity token is stored in the session, the client can not know
+> Since the authenticity token is stored in the session, the client cannot know
 > its value.
 This prevents people from submitting forms to a Rails app
 > without viewing the form within that app itself.
 Imagine that you are using
-> service A, you logged into the service and everything is ok.
+> service A, you logged into the service and everything is OK.
 Now imagine that
 > you went to use service B, and you saw a picture you like, and pressed on the
 > picture to view a larger size of it.
 Now, if some evil code was there at service
 > B, it might send a request to service A (which you are logged into), and ask to
 > delete your account, by sending a request to
-> `http://serviceA.com/close_account`.
+> "http://serviceA.com/close_account."
 This is what is known as CSRF (Cross Site
 > Request Forgery).

 While protecting against CSRF attacks is a good thing, the default forgery